mikewest/pepc-install/README.md

 ### What if the app is already installed?

-The user agent can transform the element into a simple 'Launch'-style button, a highly requested feature from web developers.
-When clicked, it should follow existing launch protocols.
+The user agent can render the element as a simple 'Launch'-style button, a highly requested feature from web developers.
+When clicked, it should follow established launch algorithms such as [launch handler](https://developer.mozilla.org/en-US/docs/Web/API/Launch_Handler_API).

 <img alt='A button whose text reads "Launch YouTube Music, from music.youtube.com", with an icon signifying the action of launching.' src='./launch-simple.png' width=200>

-User agents must take care with side channels such as width, as developers must not be able to detect the change in the element's content to avoid fingerprinting concerns.
+User agents must must avoid exposing whether apps are installed to side-channel attacks.
+For eg. developers must not be able to detect apps are installed by measuring the size of the rendered install element.
+Exposing this information increases fingerprinting risk.

 ## Error handling / debuggability